Sarcocystis: History

 The first report of human infection was made in 1868.
 Although several additional reports were subsequently published, these early descriptions were not considered definitive.
 The first generally agreed definitive description of this disease was published in 1894 by Baraban and Saint-Remy.
 This species was named by Rivolta after Lindemannl in 1898.

 The cysts in human muscle were considered to belong to a single species, S. lindemanni, and the intestinal form to be S. hominis (from undercooked beef) or S. suihominis (from undercooked pork).
 The description of S. lindemanni has since been considered to be unsatisfactory and has been declared a nomen nudum (a name lacking a description).
 Two species are currently considered to be capable of causing human intestinal infection: S. bovihominis (S. hominis) and S. suihominis.
 Other species including S. nesbitti have occasionally been reported as infecting humans extraintestinally.

+Events occurring within animals

+Between the years 1992 and 1996, an investigation was conducted where 605 sheep, 826 goats, 1080 cattle, 580 water buffaloes and 36 camels had been slaughtered.
+The event happened in the Baghdad area in Iraq, the research used naked eye examination for macroscopic Sarcocysts, and peptic digestion, muscle squash, squeezing methods and indirect fluorescent antibody tests for microscopic types.
+Dogs had also been used in the trials as well when they had consumed cysts containing the infectious parasite or any other microscopic lifeform.

+The prevalence of these parasitic lifeforms including Sarcocysts(Sarcocystis) was as follows from the results, the macroscopic cysts were 4.1, 33.6, 0.2, 15.6 and 0, and of the microscopic type, 97.0, 97.4, 97.8, 82.9 and 91.6 for the above-mentioned hosts.
+The most effective method was peptic digestion, giving a 93.3% rate, fluorescent antibody test (IFAT) (88.6%), squeezing (81.3%), and muscle squash (81.2%).
+And as for the dogs, each one had shed about a total of 150-120 million sporocysts.

 Route of infection

 Intestinal infection occurs when raw or undercooked meat is ingested.
 Contaminated water might be a source of very rare human extraintestinal infection (it is not possible for water to be the origin of a gut infection), but this remains a theoretical possibility.
+Fecal matter is also another way of transportation from one host to another for the parasitic lifeform.